Schedule your virtual or in-person appointment now.

 - Hand sanitizer is available in every building on campus, external locations, at entryways and various hallways.

 - Drinking fountains will be disabled.
 Touchless bottle fill stations will remain operable.

 See the full Return to Class Plan for complete facilities protocols.

 RETURNING AFTER A PRECAUTIONARY QUARANTINE

-Individuals who have been exposed to COVID-19 and are required to precautionarily quarantine may return to the College after 14 days.
-Exposure is defined as firsthand to someone who has tested positive for or been diagnosed as positive for COVID-19.
+Individuals who have been exposed to COVID-19 are required to quarantine for ten (10) days.
+Exposure is defined as firsthand exposure to someone, for a period of fifteen (15) minutes or more within a twenty-four (24) hour period, when neither one was wearing a facial covering, who has tested positive for or been diagnosed as positive for COVID-19.

 A return to work/school can be made after 7 days with a negative test result.

 Anyone exposed to COVID-19 and who meets the following criteria does NOT need complete a precautionary quarantine period:

 - Been fully vaccinated and shows no symptoms of COVID-19

 - Had COVID-19 within the previous 3 months and